Tesla Infotainment MCU Computer Upgrade

-This article describes how to find out which MCU version is built into the Tesla.
+This article, I explain how to can find out which MCU version is built into the Tesla.
 Owners of a Model S or Model X built before March 2018 can upgrade their MCU to the current MCU2 version by purchasing the upgrade.

 What benefits do I get with the MCU upgrade?